mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 If you don't see that, you've likely run `ghci` in a different directory than your file is located.

-If you see the message, you are ready to begin coding!
+If you see the message however, you are ready to begin coding!

 So we have types (`Bool`) and values (`True` and `False`).
 What can we do with them?
-The most basic thing would be to assign a value to a variable.
+The most basic thing, known from other languages, would be to assign a value to a variable.

 Write the following line in `lesson_1.hs`: